Personal Goal Setting Course You Can Actually Finish (Free PDF + Templates)

 • Note any resources or support you’ll need (training, budget, coaching, tools).

 The M.A.P. turns your ideas into a daily and weekly plan you can execute.
+This is a critical tool in this personal goal setting course - also free.

 Step 7: Anticipate Obstacles & Troubleshoot